T

 Who cleaned and oiled her arsenal and hung her deadly bombs,

-Who kept her ""ears" and ""voice" always loud and clear,
+Who kept her "ears" and "voice" always loud and clear,

 Who patched the combat wounds in her sleek skin.